 How the base rate could affect your mortgage

-Mortgage rates, like most interest rates in the UK, are strongly related to the Bank of England base rate.
+Mortgage rates, like most interest rates in the UK, relate to the Bank of England base rate.

 If the base rate goes up, interest rates usually go up by a similar amount.
 If the base rate goes down, interest rates usually go down.

-Comparing the interest rate between like-for-like mortgage deals is really easy; the lower the rate, the lower the interest.
+It's easy to compare the interest rate for like-for-like mortgage deals.
+The lower the rate, the lower the interest.

-But mortgage deals are multifaceted.
+But mortgage deals are complex.
 It's difficult to make like-for-like comparisons.

-This is the amount of the borrowed capital you'll be paying back.
+capital repayments - the amount of the borrowed capital you'll be paying back

-Some lenders will charge an upfront fee on some of their deals.
+upfront fees - some lenders will charge an upfront fee on some of their deals

-Some lenders will offer an incentive such as cashback on some of their deals.
+incentives - some lenders will offer an incentive such as cashback on some of their deals

-The true cost is the total amount you'll pay pay back over the initial period, taking into account interest, capital repayments, fees, and incentives.
+The total amount you'll pay back over the initial period takes into account interest, capital repayments and lender fees.

-This is a good way of comparing mortgage deals because you're less likely to choose a low-rate deal that actually costs more over that initial period.
+This is a good way of comparing mortgage deals.
+It makes it less likely that you'll choose a low rate deal that costs more during that initial period.

 The size of your deposit and the loan to value ratio (LTV) will also affect the mortgage rate.
 A higher LTV will result in a higher interest rate.

-There’s no one ideal mortgage rate, as it depends on a number of factors:
+There’s not one ideal mortgage rate, as it depends on many factors like:

 how much you’re borrowing